-McLaren Health Care takes reasonable precautions to ensure the work environment is free of discrimination or harassment in compliance with federal and state laws.
+McLaren Health Care is a federal contractor and thus takes reasonable precautions to ensure the work environment is free of discrimination or harassment in compliance with federal and state laws.
 All employees and staff are to be treated fairly, without regard to race, age, color, sex, religion, national origin, height, weight, marital status, or disability.
 This applies to all employment decisions, including but not limited to hiring, promotion, transfer, discipline, layoff, termination, compensation, and terms and conditions of employment.

 Each person has the right to work in an atmosphere free from discriminatory practices and unlawful harassment.
-Any employee who believes he/she has been a subject of discrimination or harassment, or any employee who witnesses such conduct, should immediately report it to management or Human Resources.
+Any employee who believes he/she has been subjected to discrimination or harassment, or any employee who witnesses such conduct, should immediately report it to management or Human Resources.